malcops/website/content/posts/projects/books-2023.md

 3. Vinyl Tap Stories - Randy Bachman
 4. Homo Deus: A History of Tomorrow - Yuval Noah Harari
 5. The Pragmatic Programmer: From Journeyman to Master - Andy Hunt, Dave Thomas
+6. The Good Life - Helen Nearing and Scott Nearing